Claim back long service leave payments

 Paying long service leave under the Industrial Relations Act 2016

-If your worker takes long service leave (paid by you) under the Industrial Relations Act 2016, you must notify us before they take leave.
+If any of your workers have been with you for 10 or more years, they have the option to take leave paid by you or receive a payment from QLeave.
+If you pay long service leave to a worker under the Industrial Relations Act 2016, you must notify us before they take leave.
 This ensures that the worker does not seek two leave payments.

 Claiming reimbursement for long service leave paid to a worker

-QLeave may reimburse you for some, or all, of the payment you make to your worker.
+We may reimburse you for some, or all, of the payment you make to your worker.
 Please lodge your claim for reimbursement within three months, or up to two years, of the day you paid long service leave to your worker.
-The rate of payment* is calculated based on service correctly recorded with QLeave.
+We calculate the rate of payment* based on service correctly recorded with QLeave.

 *The maximum claim payment cap and a 38-hour working week are used to determine the rate of payment.
 Click here to view the current claim cap.